 young offenders subject to community service orders issued pursuant to the Youth Justice Act 1997 and offenders undertaking community work for failure to comply with a drug treatment order issued pursuant to section 27B of the Sentencing Act 1997;

-refugees placed with an inner-Budget agency under the State Service Work Placement Program;
+refugees placed with a participating entity under the State Service Work Placement Program;

 young people undertaking work as part of a formal police caution under the Youth Justice Act 1997; and